Ukrainian Wikipedia: Quality of articles and popularity

-As of May 2023, the Ukrainian Wikipedia is the second most popular Wikipedia in Ukraine, slightly below Russian, despite that both language versions have more than a million articles.
+As of May 2023, the Ukrainian Wikipedia was the second most popular Wikipedia in Ukraine, slightly below Russian, despite that both language versions have more than a million articles.
 This is attributed to the historic bilingualism in Ukraine, the Russification of Ukraine and the Ukrainian language during the Tsarist and Soviet era, and the popularity of Russian-language content in present-day Ukraine.
-However, the popularity of Ukrainian Wikipedia in Ukraine is increasing every year, compared to the Russian version.
+However, the popularity of Ukrainian Wikipedia in Ukraine is increasing every year compared to the Russian version.

 In January 2016, the ratio of Russian to Ukrainian Wikipedia use was 4.6 times, decreasing to 2.6 times in January 2019, 2.4 times in January 2020, and 2 times in January 2021.
 Extrapolation shows that in 2025, in Ukraine, the popularity of the Ukrainian Wikipedia will be higher than the popularity of the Russian Wikipedia.

 Since the Russian invasion of Ukraine, the difference between the two languages has further decreased, and in October 2022 it was just ten million pageviews (100 million pageviews for Russian in Ukraine and 90 million pageviews for Ukrainian), the lowest ever recorded.
 Due to the fact that many students consult Ukrainian Wikipedia for information about the literature works, the writers and other parts of the school curriculum, the pageviews of Ukrainian Wikipedia are generally halving during the summer.
 This trend is observed in many other Wikipedias of the former Soviet space, including Kazakh and Uzbek ones.
 The impact of this trend tends however to decrease as of 2023.
 In July 2023 Ukrainian had 61 million pageviews and Russian 87 million pageviews in Ukraine which is lesser than half of the difference 72 million pageviews (112 to 40) in July 2021.